Team Development – Stages

-Imagine for a moment that you have been placed into a position of leadership of a cross-functional task force, responsible for the development of a specific process or goal for your organization.
+Imagine for a moment that you have been placed into a leadership position of a cross-functional task force, responsible for developing a specific process or goal for your organization.
 The selected team members will move to the same location (at headquarters) for three months.

 You need to understand that smooth transitions should not be expected or taken for granted.
-You should expect to see a series of behaviors during each stage of the team’s development.
-This is because each stage (Forming, Storming, Norming, Performing, and Adjourning), presents their own identities, challenges and expected behaviors (McShane, & Von, G. M. A. Y., 2013).
-It’s important for you to recognize each stage of this process.
+You should expect to see a series of behaviors during each team development stage.
+Each stage (Forming, Storming, Norming, Performing, and Adjourning) presents its own identities, challenges, and expected behaviors (McShane, & Von, G. M. A. Y., 2013).
+You need to recognize each stage of this process.

 This phase is defined by interpersonal conflict and influence (McShane, & Von, G. M. A. Y., 2013).
 During this phase of team development, certain members will begin to press their boundaries.
-These boundaries might have been established during the forming stage or may be the result of individual working styles.
-Differing working styles often cause unforeseen problems which may become frustrating to the other team members.
-Some members may simply resist a certain project or task (Manktelow, 2014).
+These boundaries might have been established during the forming stage or maybe the result of individual working styles.
+Differing working styles often cause unforeseen problems, which may become frustrating to the other team members.
+Some members may resist a certain project or task (Manktelow, 2014).

 The organization can stand on its own because the members are task-oriented and committed.
-The priority begins to shift to over-achieving the goals already being met, as well as becoming efficient in regard to coordination (Manktelow, 2014).
+The priority shifts to over-achieving the goals already being met and becoming efficient in regard to coordination (Manktelow, 2014).
 The team and its members operate with a higher degree of autonomy because there is a much higher degree of cooperation and trust.

 When disagreements occur, they tend to be resolved in a positive way.
 Tweaks are made to the overall process but are usually done so now in consensus (McShane, & Von, G. M. A. Y., 2013).
-The team begins to look out for one another at this stage as well.
-Essentially, the train is in motion and the only things that can stop it are issues with the rails, running out of fuel, or by hitting the brakes.
+The team also begins to look out for one another at this stage.
+Essentially, the train is in motion, and the only things that can stop it are issues with the rails, running out of fuel, or hitting the brakes.

 While this stage is inevitable, it is understood as a necessary part of the cycle.
 Teams are disbanded through organizational restructuring or basic disbanding.
 The hope is that this stage is met when the overall goal is completed successfully or the organization’s purpose has been fulfilled.
 This is when the team members move on to new things.